 In Tetris DS, as well as some other "Tetris Guideline" games, offers a "T-Spin Triple" bonus for using a twist to clear 3 lines with a T piece.
 Said bonus came out to be more than for a Tetris.Tetris Zone and some other newer official Tetris games attempt to nerf this problem by simply not recognizing T-Spin Triples, counting them as normal Triples instead.

 The Tetris The Grand Master series has combo multipliers that multiply the amount of "grade points" you get for a line clear.
 In TGM2, due to an off-by-one error, you can get this multiplier with single line clears.
 In TGM3, this was corrected so that single line clears will never have a multiplier.

-Before the patch one could go into a road rage and the timer would go up forever so long as you kept taking down drivers.
+Before a certain patch, one could go into a Road Rage and the timer would go up forever so long as you kept taking down drivers.
 People would get in excess of 100 takedowns.
-After the patch, if you do a road rage, the timer will stop going up once you hit the target number of takedowns.
+After that patch, if you do a Road Rage, the timer will stop going up once you hit the target number of takedowns.

 Another patching effect was to make beginner cars slower.

 The infamous snaking technique.
 In the DS version, players snaked by quickly drifting left to right on straight roads and doing mini turbos.
 Only certain characters could drift this way effectively without losing control and the mini turbos they got were almost like a mushroom.
 Naturally, flame wars broke out over whether this technique was fair.
 The Wii version changes the drifting and mini turbo mechanic, making snaking near impossible to do.

 The Red Shells are also tweaked from Mario Kart DS.
 In the DS game, Red Shells were smart and attacked drivers from the side instead of behind, making the "hold item behind you for a shield" strategy almost useless.
 In the Wii version, the shells go back to the old "follow directly behind the target" behavior.